Mediation is simply an amazingly powerful process.

 Of course, where there are safety and security concerns (or where the parties are restrained from direct contact by court orders), and most often, when parties have counsel attending with them, mediation can proceed by “shuttle” between rooms.
 We have a comfortable conference room just for this purpose.

 Often, yes!
-Although our clients primarily hail from the central/northern Front Range of Colorado, we have mediated cases in Adams, Alamosa, Arapahoe, Boulder, Broomfield, Chaffee, Clear Creek, Costilla, Denver, Douglas, Eagle, Elbert, El Paso, Garfield, Jefferson, Larimer, Montrose, Park, Pitkin, Prowers, Otero, Summit, Teller and Weld counties, and with parties residing in many other states of the United States (including Alaska and Hawaii), and as far away as the United Kingdom, Afghanistan, Belgium, the People’s Republic of China, Denmark, Dubai (in the Middle East), Iraq, Japan, Nigeria, Peru, Russia, South Africa, Sweden and Uzbekistan!
+Although our clients primarily hail from the central/northern Front Range of Colorado, we have mediated cases in Adams, Alamosa, Arapahoe, Boulder, Broomfield, Chaffee, Clear Creek, Costilla, Denver, Douglas, Eagle, Elbert, El Paso, Garfield, Jefferson, Larimer, Montrose, Park, Pitkin, Prowers, Otero, Summit, Teller and Weld counties, and with parties residing in many other states of the United States (including Alaska and Hawaii), and as far away as the United Kingdom, Afghanistan, Belgium, the People’s Republic of China, Denmark, United Arab Emirates (in the Middle East), Iraq, Japan, Nigeria, Peru, Russia, South Africa, Sweden and Uzbekistan!

 We strongly encourage clients to find a way to have at least a single face-to-face mediation session with each other at our office.
 This is extremely helpful in establishing a trust relationship between the clients and with the mediator, and in committing to the essential process rules of our work.
 This face-to-face meeting may entail a special expense, but the alternative of litigation from overseas or other distances is often less attractive and more expensive.
 (We’ve had a father fly to Colorado from London on several occasions for mediation with us!)